save 30% on current costs

-Clinical waste is potentially a hazard to the general public and the environment so must be disposed of correctly.
-There are various regulations and laws in place in the UK that must be followed if your business produces clinical waste.
-Health and safety, environmental and transport regulations must be complied with.
+Clinical waste is potentially hazardous for humans and the environment, so it must be disposed of correctly.
+Various regulations and laws in the UK that must be followed to store, remove, and dispose of clinical waste if your business produces any type and amount.
+Complying with health and safety, environmental, and transport regulations is a legal requirement.

-As outlined in our Guides to Sharps Bins and Clinical Waste Bags the main points to understand are regarding separating, storing, disposing and documentation of clinical waste.
-The colour-coding system for waste enables businesses to segregate their waste into the correct ‘stream’ which makes the management of different waste types easier and safer as it reduces the risk of cross-contamination.
+Following proper processes for safe and legal separating, storing, disposing and documentation of clinical waste is vital.
+The colour-coding system for clinical waste enables businesses to segregate refuse into the correct ‘stream.’
+This makes managing medical waste types easier and safer by reducing the risk of cross-contamination.

 Clinical Waste Regulations